Murder does not come often to Chapel Hill?

 Maintaining the pretense, especially in the face of so many near misses these last few years, is also disservice to folks like Eve, James, Marshall, Kedrain, Kristin.

-15 responses to “Murder does not come often to Chapel Hill?”
+15 thoughts on “Murder does not come often to Chapel Hill?”

 Until we get more info, we don’t really know that this was a random acts of violence.
 The cases that we have experienced here usually involve parties that know each other.